 Reports are removed from the page once more than 60 days have passed since the creation date.
 However the report export file that is sent to the requesting user’s Google Drive folder will never be removed and you can retain access to the data there in perpetuity.

 Reports that are requests from the Unsampled API do not include clickable links that let you open the reports in the Analytics interface.

 Data sharing principles

-All Unsampled Reports are automatically shared with all users who have Read & Analyze permission on the reporting view.
+All Unsampled Reports are automatically shared with all users who have the Viewer role on the reporting view.
 This decreases the likelihood of redundant requests (which would count against quota usage) and enables fast and flexible sharing of analysis across your organization.

 Incompatible advanced features

 Unsampled data is not available in all reports or in the following advanced features:

 - The Compare to previous period feature in any report